Iran: Ebrahim Raisi sworn in as president | DW | 05.08.2021

 The new president has promised to make progress in the lifting of US sanctions that have restricted Iran's dealings with the outside world, especially regarding the vital sale of oil.

-He said during the inauguration that the sanctions against Iran must be abolished and that he would welcome any diplomatic measures that would make that happen, state-affiliated news site ISNA reported.
+He said during the inauguration that the sanctions against Iran must be abolished and that he would welcome any diplomatic measures that would make that happen.

 "The sanctions must be lifted," Raisi said in the address.
 "We will support any diplomatic plan that supports this goal."